 After making appropriate enquiries, the Board has reasonable expectation that the Trust has adequate resources to continue in operational existence for the foreseeable future.
 For this reason, it continues to adopt the going concern basis in preparing the financial statements.
-Further details regarding the adoption of the going concern basis can be found in the Accounting Policies in note 1 to the financial statements.
+Further details regarding the adoption of the going concern basis are in the Accounting Policies in the financial statements.